j-andrews7/STRprofiler/README.md

 | Sample2      |  DYS391   | 10          | 468.83  | 6722        |             |         |             |             |
 | Sample2      |  FGA      | 21          | 294.67  | 11941       |             |         |             |             |

 In this format, the `marker_col` must be specified.
 Only columns beginning with "Allele" will be used to parse the alleles for each sample/marker.
-The any size or height columns will be ignored.
+Any other size or height columns will be ignored.

 ## Output Files